-SEC. \\\\.
-Section 11340.9 is added to the Government Code, to read:

-- 11340.9.
-The requirements of this chapter do not apply to any of the following: - (a) An agency in the judicial or legislative branch of the state government. - (b) A legal ruling of counsel issued by the Franchise Tax Board or State Board of Equalization. - (c) A form prescribed by a state agency or any instructions relating to the use of the form, but this provision is not a limitation upon any requirement that a regulation be adopted pursuant to this chapter when one is needed to implement the law under which the form is issued. - (d) An agency rule that relates only to the internal management of the agency. - (e) An agency statement made to a person or group of persons to provide advice in response to a request for advice from that person or group of persons. - (f) An agency interpretation of law arising in the course of a case-specific adjudication.
+- SEC. \\\.
+Section 11340.9 is added to the Government Code, to read: - 11340.9.
+The requirements of this chapter do not apply to any of the following: - (a) An agency in the judicial or legislative branch of the state government. - (b) A legal ruling of counsel issued by the Franchise Tax Board or State Board of Equalization. - (c) A form prescribed by a state agency or any instructions relating to the use of the form, but this provision is not a limitation upon any requirement that a regulation be adopted pursuant to this chapter when one is needed to implement the law under which the form is issued. - (d) An agency rule concerning only the internal management of the agency that does not directly and significantly affect the legal rights or obligations of any person. - (e) An agency statement made to a specifically named person or group of specifically named persons, other than an employee or officer of the agency, to provide advice in response to a request for advice from that person or group of persons.
+Advice issued under this subdivision does not bind the person requesting the advice and is entitled to no judicial deference.